w3f/polkadot-wiki/docs/learn/learn-consensus.md

 in the past is only as safe as the number of confirmations it has, or the number of blocks that have been built on top of it.
 As more blocks are built on top of a specific block in a Proof of Work chain, more computational work has been expended behind this particular chain.
-However, it does not guarantee that the chain containing the block will always remain the agreed-upon chain, since an actor with unlimited resources could potentially build a competing chain and expend enough computational resources to create a chain that did not contain a specific block.
+However, it does not guarantee that the chain containing the block will always remain the agreed-upon chain since an actor with unlimited resources could potentially build a competing chain and expend enough computational resources to create a chain that did not contain a specific block.
 In such a situation, the longest chain rule employed in Bitcoin and other proof of work chains would move to